yawaramin/scala-modules/README.md

   - Scala upcasting type annotation = ML opaque signature ascription

-  - Scala trait type paraneter ~ ML opaque type but with the Scala-specific benefit that we can pass in values of this type to methods in the Scala trait without any special hackery
+  - Scala trait type parameter ~ ML opaque type but with the Scala-specific benefits that we can pass in values of this type to methods in the Scala trait without any special hackery; and also we simplify the types of the module's contents

   - Also Scala abstract type = ML opaque type